connext/spacefold/README.md

 One consequence of the above is that all actions taken within Connext are private to each user.
 This means that, while we can enable a high volume of Reddit Community Point _transfers_ at low cost, meeting Reddits requirements of scalably minting/burning their points can't be done in a way where subreddit users can actively monitor and interact with each others' balances.
 Those balances would be necessarily private.

 The reality is that every solution has its tradeoffs.
-Rather than buiding a custom independent submission, we decided to explore mitigating these tradeoffs by combining different existing solutions to make something even better.
+Rather than building a custom independent submission, we decided to explore mitigating these tradeoffs by combining different existing solutions to make something even better.
 The biggest vector for improvement we see is the usability and interoperability of new scale-by-more-chains-based approaches like rollups/plasma/sidechains/sharding.

 Spacefold demonstrates how Connext can be used to build an **internet-of-l2-chains/shards**.
 Users can instantly and seamlessly transfer value between chains/shards, and eventually even make atomic cross-chain contract calls.
 Most importantly, this can happen in a way where users *dont need to know what chain/rollup/shard they are on to begin with*.